parfeon/DBConnect/README2.md

     }
 }];
 ```
 `requestParticipantsList` methods "family" can be used to pull out information about how is where globally for your `subscribe` key.
 Each of presence methods allow to specify whether client identifiers required or not (if not, then [**PNHereNow**](PubNub/PubNub/PubNub/Data/PNHereNow.h) instance will have information only about number of participants via `-participantsCountForChannel:` method).
 Also methods allow to specify whether client's state should be fetched as well or not.
 Presence information now represented with [**PNHereNow**](PubNub/PubNub/PubNub/Data/PNHereNow.h) instance. `channels` argument stores list of channels for which presence information available.

-### Where Now
+### Where Now?
 This feature allow to pull out full list of subscribers along with information on which channels they subscribed at this moment.

 PubNub client provide two methods which allow you receive this information:
 ```objc